pacohope/usercount/README.md

 ### Usage:

 1. Install all the required modules on your system.
-For example `sudo apt-get install gnuplot-nox`
+For example `sudo apt-get install gnuplot5-nox`

 2. Check out this repository.
 I checked it out into `/home/diaspora`.
 Like this:
 ```shell